 With the risk of damage caused by overfilling, an electric flush with full tank shut-down can be reassuring.

 Most people find high-profile toilets to be the most comfortable to sit on and easiest to stand up from.
 Hand sprayers have become popular options for additional bowl rinsing when desired.
 The simple replacement of plastic seats with enamelled wood or slow-closing seats is also a common upgrade.
-Finally, when toilets may be used in the dark, remote flush switches are both easy-to-use and feature helpful illuminating backlights.
+Finally, when toilets are used in the dark, remote flush switches are both easy-to-use and feature helpful illuminating backlights.

 However, if you have no restrictions on space, weight or budget, the premium model of toilet would be: a high-profile, full-ceramic vacuum toilet with a slow-close seat.
 It offers the most powerful, odour-free flush; uses little water and electricity; and results in free-flowing effluent that pumps out very thoroughly.
 Your toilet would be the envy of all who use it!